YangYue128-helen/cs5229-2024-pa2/part_a/multicast/README.md

 file `build/basic.p4.p4info.txt` after executing `make run`).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.

+A fixed runtime rule is not enough for actual production demands.
+So there's APIs you can use in Python/C++ to dynamically interact with programmable data planes.
+This is super useful with we want to build advance functions inside our smart network.

+But this part is too complex for this assignment so we won't talk about it here.
+Just use the fixed rules we provide to you.

 ## Step 2: Implement L2 Multicast